 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-The unfortunate consequence of following this BPD behavioural pattern (instead of adopting a skillful way to work through emotions) is that my partner would sincerely want to be away from me instead of just being irritated or frustrated about something.
-So in effect, I was making my most feared reality (abandonment) a reality through the personality disordered approach I was taking to the relationship.
-Indeed, one of the tragedies of Borderline Personality Disorder is that the suffering person does not want to hurt people or relationships, but nonetheless ends up contributing to these unfortunate outcomes anyways through the lack of awareness and emotional skill!
+The unfortunate consequence of following this BPD behavioural pattern (instead of developing a skillful way to work through emotions) is that my partner would sincerely want to be away from me instead of just being irritated or frustrated about something.
+So in effect, I was making my most feared reality (abandonment) a reality through the disordered personality approach I was taking to the relationship.
+Indeed, one of the tragedies of Borderline Personality Disorder is that the suffering person does not want to hurt people or relationships, but ends up contributing to these unfortunate outcomes anyways through the lack of awareness and emotional skill!

 Intense feelings of guilt, shame, sadness, rejection, worthlessness, and intensifying fears of abandonment end up plaguing the suffering person as it becomes apparent (over and over again) that things are not going well in relationships, and that there is no doubt he plays a role in how things are happening.
-But instead of taking real responsibility for these emotions, the suffering person often digs a deeper and deeper hole through engaging in more of the relationship damaging behaviours (mentioned above).
-Sadder yet, when a person with BPD doesn’t yet realize he has BPD, he may believe that the people around him are trying to induce the awful feelings he experiences.
-And when it seems like people are trying to cause intentional hurt in these ways, it can result in becoming unnecessarily and extremely angry, and thus damaging relationships even further.
+But instead of taking real responsibility for these emotions, the suffering person often digs a deeper and deeper hole through engaging in more of the relationship-damaging behaviours (mentioned above).
+Sadder yet, when a person with BPD doesn’t realize he has BPD, he may believe that the people around him are trying to induce the awful feelings he experiences.
+And when it seems like people are trying to cause intentional hurt in these ways, it can result in becoming unnecessarily and extremely angry, and thus damage relationships even further.